-For each indicator, the report provides graphs to highlight key trends and important population subgroup differences and tables that provide detailed information for the interested user.
-These are accompanied by text that briefly discusses each indicator and highlights the most salient features of the data.
+For each indicator, graphs illustrate key trends and important population subgroup differences, while tables provide detailed information for the interested user.
+These graphic elements are accompanied by text that briefly discusses each indicator and highlights the most salient features of the data.

 Indicators Included in the Report

 This report presents a broad and carefully chosen collection of national estimates of child and youth well-being.
 It reports indicators that have been collected more than once over the past few years so that trends may be shown.
 Where possible, trends are presented from the 1970s through the year 2002.
 In a few cases, data for earlier years are also presented, as are projections into the future.